Why wouldn’t you drive electric?

 In 2014, the Nissan Leaf was the flag bearer for a new generation of electric family cars with a 22kWh battery and a driving range of around 80 miles.

-Fast forward ten years and the similarly sized MG4 EV (Extended Range) boasts a 77kWh battery and a range that can easily clear 300 miles from a single charge.
+Fast forward a decade and the similarly sized MG4 EV Extended Range boasts a 77kWh battery and a range that can easily clear 300 miles from a single charge.

 On that basis, you may assume that the MG4 EV is an outlier in price due to its long battery range.
 But the MG4's affordability compared to its mid-sized family hatchback rivals has garnered a whole host of major motoring awards since its launch in 2022.